jparrpearson/python-chinese-pinyin-translator/README.md

 ## Usage

 Translation can be applied to either a single file, all files in a directory (including nested directories).
+By default it translates just the file name, but it can also translate the file contents, or both filename and contents.

 For example, to translate the file contents for a file named `test1.txt` in the `test` directory:
 ```